libbyschuknight/tid_til/terms.md

 Partition Tolerance (P) requires that a system be able to re-route a communication when there are temporary breaks or failures in the network.
 The goal is to maintain synchronization among the involved nodes.

-Transaction - database? local?
+## Transaction - database? local?

-ACID
+### ACID

-Distributed transactions
+### Distributed transactions

-Fault tolerance
+## Fault tolerance

-Idempotent
+## Idempotent
->Idempotence (UK: /ˌɪdɛmˈpoʊtns/;[1] US: /ˌaɪdᵻmˈpoʊtəns/ eye-dəm-poh-təns)[2] is the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application. https://en.wikipedia.org/wiki/Idempotence
+>Idempotence (UK: /ˌɪdɛmˈpoʊtns/; US: /ˌaɪdᵻmˈpoʊtəns/ eye-dəm-poh-təns) is the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application.

+https://en.wikipedia.org/wiki/Idempotence

 StackOverFlow question - What is an idempotent operation?